Last updated on May 13th, 2022 at 03:45 am

-A few tips if you decide to paint your windows: I recommend standing back from your work often to see if there are places where more coverage is needed.
-Also, if you haven’t spray-painted before, read the instructions on the can.
+If you haven’t spray-painted before, read the instructions on the can.
 You need to keep the can a proper distance from what you’re painting, and keep it moving to avoid drips and running paint.

 Let me know if you try this tip for DIY frosted glass windows.